shashiongithub/Sentence-Simplification-ACL14/README.md

 one approximating its content.
-In practice, simplification is often modeled using four main operations: splitting a complex sentence into several simpler sentences; dropping and reordering phrases or constituents (); substituting words/phrases with simpler ones.
+In practice, simplification is often modeled using four main operations: splitting a complex sentence into several simpler sentences; dropping and reordering phrases or constituents; substituting words/phrases with simpler ones.

 This is implementation from our ACL'14 paper.
+We have modified our code to let you choose what simplification operations you want to apply to your complex sentences.
 Please go through our paper for more details.
 Please contact Shashi Narayan (shashi.narayan(at){ed.ac.uk,gmail.com}) for any query.

 If you use our code, please cite the following paper.